adas2/algo-practice/README.md

 27. twosum: Given an array and a target value find two elements in the array whose sum = target
 28. threesum: Given an array and target find 3 numbers in array whose sum = target
 29. array_rotate: Rotate array of length N by K elements
-30. point_dist: Given N points in a 2D plain, find k points closest to the origin (0,0).
-Note: k << N find optimal solution in log[k]
+30. pointdist: Given N points in a 2D plain, find k points closest to the origin (0,0).
+Note: k << N find optimal solution in O(Nlogk)
-31. Lined_list_problems: Linked list implementation and functions from meetup group assignment
+31. linked_list_problems: Linked list implementation and functions from meetup group assignment
 32. bst_lca: Find lowest common ancestor for Binary Search Tree (no parent pointers given)
 33. dictionary: Implement a word dictionary with following funcs: (i) insert word, (ii) search is a word is present (iii) find the number of words that start with a given prefix (prefix cannot be the whole word)